IBM/secure-chatbot-interactions-using-security-verify/README.md

 apiClientSecret=
 ```

-**4.1.4 Embed chatbot on the home page of the Insurance Portal Application**
+**4.1.4 Embed chatbot on the home page of the E-Commerce Portal Application**

 In the cloned repo folder - go to `src/main/resources`.
 Open `home.html`.
 Embed the chatbot script element before the closing`body` tag.